EvAvKein/Distillogue/README.md

 # Distillogue

-A tool for conducting dialogue in the distilled format of your choice; currently in very early development.
+A tool for conducting dialogue in the distilled format of your choice; currently in very early development, with a demo hosted at http://distillogue.com

 ---